Scripter17/url-cleaner/README.md

 - `uninvidious`: Replace Invidious hosts with youtube.com
 - `embed-compatibility`: Sets the domain of twitter domiains (and supported twitter redirects like `vxtwitter.com`) to the variable `twitter-embed-host` and `bsky.app` to the variable `bsky-embed-host`.
 - `discord-unexternal`: Replace `images-ext-1.discordapp.net` with the original images they refer to.
-- `assume-1-dot-2-is-redirect`: Treat all hosts that match the Regex `^.\...$` as redirects.
-Let's be real, they all are.
 - `bypass.vip`: Use [bypass.vip](https://bypass.vip) to expand linkvertise and some other links.
-- `no-https-upgrade`: Disable replacing `http://` with `https://`.
+- `no-https-upgrade`: Disable upgrading `http` URLs to `https`.
 - `no-network`: Don't make any HTTP requests.
-- `onion-location`: Replace hosts with results from the `Onion-Location` HTTP header if present.
-This makes an HTTP request one time per domain and caches it.
-- `tor2web`: Append the suffix specified by the `tor2web-suffix` variable to `.onion` domains.
+Some redirect websites will still work because they include the destination in the URL.
 - `tor2web2tor`: Replace `**.onion.**` domains with `**.onion` domains.
 - `tumblr-unsubdomain-blog`: Changes `blog.tumblr.com` URLs to `tumblr.com/blog` URLs.
 Doesn't move `at` or `www` subdomains.
 - `unmobile`: Convert `https://m.example.com`, `https://mobile.example.com`, `https://abc.m.example.com`, and `https://abc.mobile.example.com` into `https://example.com` and `https://abc.example.com`.